 If you have a love for plants, then you are probably looking to purchase some Ficus Elastica plants.
 Many types of Ficus Elastica trees are available, such as the Tineke and Ruby.

-Ficus Elastica, which is commonly known as Rubber Plant, is a popular houseplant with dark, glossy leaves.
-Rubber trees make great houseplants and they come in different varieties.
+Ficus Elastica, commonly known as Rubber Plant, is a popular houseplant with dark, glossy leaves.
+Rubber trees make excellent houseplants and they come in different varieties.
 The main difference between the Ficus Elastica Tineke and Ficus Elastica Ruby is the color of their leaves.
-The Tineke has variegated leaves in green and cream or pale yellow and the leaves of the Ruby have a bright coral or pink color.
-There are a few other differences between the Ficus Elastica Tineke vs Ficus Elastica Ruby and I am excited to share them with you!
+The Tineke has variegated leaves in green and cream or pale yellow, and the leaves of the Ruby have a bright coral or pink color.
+There are a few other differences between the Ficus Elastica Tineke vs. Ficus Elastica Ruby and, I am excited to share them with you!

 Scientific Plant Classification

 The ‘Ficus’ part is the genus – these plants are in the same genus as fig plants – which you may recognize as the extremely popular houseplant Ficus Lyrata, or fiddle-leaf fig, and over 800 other species.
 Ficus Elastica is also known as the Rubber Tree or Rubber Bush because it produces a substance called latex, which was once used to make rubber.
 Isn’t that fascinating?

 You can see how their names came from how people thought of them to be similar to:

 - Tineke = is a girl’s name is a variant of Christina (Latin) and the meaning of Tineke is “follower of Christ”